|

 not a relative of the employer or a partner/shareholder in the company);

-employer is experience-rated and the claim is within the policy year experience
+experience-rated, and the claim is within the policy year experience period;

 v.
 The